 Ask Me About: Austin history, metrics of social equity, e-bikes, hot takes on 5th edition Dungeons and Dragons

-Martin A. Martinez is the Youth Justice Policy Advocate who focuses on state policy work related to youth homelessness and juvenile justice.
+Martin A. Martinez is the Youth Justice Senior Policy Analyst who focuses on state policy work related to youth homelessness and juvenile justice.
 Before joining Texas Appleseed, Martin was working in the Texas Legislative Session as a legislative aide for Arnold Public Affairs Firm.
 He has had previous experience in the public policy and advocacy sector working as a legislative & policy associate at Every Texan and as a development intern at Annie’s List.
 Martin recently received his Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin and earned his undergraduate degree from Southwestern University.

 Ask Me About: The intersectionality of youth homelessness; horror movies; the next recipe I’m planning to make; my latest tv show binge; and the ATX food scene